andykeh710/Flush_docs/docs/Tokenomics/token-distribution.md

 ## Proposed Breakdown of Initial Distribution:

-- **Community Rewards: 40%**
+- **Community Rewards: 25% (Vested Over Time)**
   - **Purpose**: Reserved for rewarding users who actively participate in the platform by burning underperforming tokens, staking, or engaging in community activities.
-  - **Details**: This allocation ensures that the majority of tokens are in the hands of the active user base.
-It incentivizes participation, enhances user engagement, and rewards those who contribute to the platform’s growth.
-Community rewards will be distributed over time to ensure ongoing engagement and to prevent rapid inflation.
+  - **Details**: This allocation ensures that a significant portion of tokens is in the hands of the active user base.
+Tokens will be vested over time to promote sustained engagement and prevent rapid inflation.

-- **Development Fund: 25%**
+- **Development Fund: 20% (Unlocked at TGE)**
-  - **Purpose**: Allocated to the ongoing development, maintenance, and enhancement of the DumpFun platform.
+  - **Purpose**: Allocated for the ongoing development, maintenance, and enhancement of the DumpFun platform.
-  - **Details**: This includes funding for smart contract development, security audits, infrastructure upgrades, and expanding cross-chain compatibility.
-The development fund ensures that the platform can continue to innovate and adapt to new challenges, supporting long-term sustainability.
-Funds will be managed transparently, with regular updates provided to the community on how they are being utilized.
+  - **Details**: Funds will be used for platform enhancement, security audits, cross-chain integration, and the development of leverage trading features.

-- **Founders and Team: 10%**
+- **Founders and Team: 10% (Vested Over 36 Months)**
-  - **Purpose**: Reserved for the founding team and early contributors who have played a key role in bringing DumpFun to life.
+  - **Purpose**: Reserved for the founding team and early contributors who have been instrumental in bringing DumpFun to life.
-  - **Details**: These tokens will be vested over a period of time, typically ranging from 1 to 3 years, to align the team’s incentives with the long-term success of the platform.
-The vesting schedule ensures that the team remains committed to the platform’s growth and prevents the immediate liquidation of tokens, which could negatively impact the token’s value.
+  - **Details**: Tokens will be vested over 36 months with a 6-month cliff, aligning the team's incentives with the long-term success of the platform.

-- **Strategic Partners and Advisors: 10%**
+- **Strategic Partners and Advisors: 10% (Vested Over 24 Months)**
-  - **Purpose**: Allocated to strategic partners and advisors who provide valuable support, expertise, and resources to help grow and scale the platform.
+  - **Purpose**: Allocated to strategic partners and advisors providing valuable support, expertise, and resources.
-  - **Details**: Similar to the founders and team allocation, these tokens will have vesting periods to ensure that partners and advisors remain aligned with the platform’s long-term success.
-Strategic partners may include key industry players, technology providers, and marketing experts who can contribute to the platform’s expansion and adoption.
+  - **Details**: Tokens will be vested over 24 months with a 3-month cliff, ensuring alignment with the platform's growth.

-- **Liquidity and Exchanges: 10%**
+- **Liquidity Provision: 10% (Unlocked at TGE)**
   - **Purpose**: Reserved for providing liquidity on decentralized exchanges and facilitating the trading of $DUMP tokens.
-  - **Details**: This allocation ensures that there is sufficient liquidity for users to buy and sell $DUMP tokens, supporting a healthy and active market.
-A portion of these tokens may be used for initial exchange offerings (IEOs) or to incentivize liquidity providers through yield farming programs.
-Ensuring strong liquidity is crucial for maintaining the token’s stability and attractiveness to investors.
+  - **Details**: Ensures sufficient liquidity for users to buy and sell $DUMP tokens, supporting a healthy and active market.

-- **Marketing and Community Growth: 5%**
+- **Marketing and Community Growth: 5% (Unlocked at TGE)**
   - **Purpose**: Allocated to marketing campaigns, community-building activities, and partnerships aimed at driving user adoption and engagement.
-  - **Details**: These funds will be used to expand the platform’s user base, enhance brand visibility, and support global outreach efforts.
-Marketing efforts will focus on building a strong and vibrant community, fostering partnerships with other blockchain projects, and promoting the platform through various channels, including social media, events, and influencer marketing.
+  - **Details**: Funds will support user acquisition, campaigns, and community events to expand the platform's user base.

+- **Fundraising Rounds (Investors): 20% (Unlocked at TGE)**
+  - **Purpose**: Allocated to investors participating in the fundraising rounds to support the project's funding requirements.
+  - **Details**: Investors' tokens are fully unlocked at the Token Generation Event (TGE), providing immediate liquidity.

 <div style={{textAlign: 'center'}}>
   <img src="/img/tokenomics.png" alt="Tokenomics" style={{width: '80%', maxWidth: '800px'}} />
 </div>

+---